DWilliames/Google-sheets-content-sync-sketch-plugin/README.md

 ![Publish example](images/publish-demo.gif)

-### 3. Name your text layers
+### 3. Name your layers

-Now that the spreadsheet is accessible — how do you tie specific values to text layers?
+Now that the spreadsheet is accessible — how do you tie specific values to your layers?

 **It all comes down to how you name your layers**

-In the name of a text layer, add a '#' followed by the title in the spreadsheet.
+In the name of a layer, add a '#' followed by the title in the spreadsheet.

 For example: to tie the value of 'title' to a Text Layer, give it a name like `#title`